-All of the required data is sent to the Superintendent who will review the document with the input of the appropriate office of the archdiocese.
-Upon successful completion of this review, the petition for approval of the school to function as school that is recognized as Catholic by the Archdiocese of Milwaukee is forwarded to the Archbishop for final approval.
+All of the required data is sent to the Board of Counselors via the Superintendent for Schools who will review the documents.
+Upon successful completion of this review, the petition for approval of the school to function as school that is recognized as Catholic by the Archdiocese of Milwaukee is forwarded by the Board of Counselors to the Archbishop for final approval.